bparanj/crystal/programming/iac/docs/provisioner/aws-secrets.md

 aws secretsmanager get-secret-value --secret-id YourSecretId --region YourAWSRegion
 ```

-Replace `YourSecretId` with the actual secret ID or name and `YourAWSRegion` with the AWS region.
+Replace `YourSecretId` with the  secret ID or name and `YourAWSRegion` with the AWS region.

 This process ensures that PEM files and other sensitive information can be securely managed and accessed by authorized users only.